mongodb/docs/meta.organization.rst

   coverage in this context.
 Topics include: drivers, schema design, optimization, replication, and sharding.

+  - *applications/use-cases* - contains use cases that detail how
+    MongoDB can support various kinds uses and application designs, including in depth instructions and examples.

 - *core* - contains overviews and introduction to the core features, functionality, and concepts of MongoDB.
 Topics include: replication, sharding, capped collections, journaling/durability, aggregation.